REWY10/PACK-game/README.md

 * * *
 ### Author Details

-This project was made completely by me, Ryan Hanna including all pixel art sprites and code.
+This project was made completely by me, Ryan including all pixel art sprites and code.

 #### Contacts: